-In the last 15 years, knee replacement surgery has essentially become a standard procedure.
+In the last 15 years, knee replacement surgery has essentially become a common procedure.
 Today, it is estimated that there are approximately 600,000 knee replacement surgeries in the United States each year.

-However, while the technology for the devices made to replace the largest joint in the human body is advancing, many of these procedures are done with defective hardware, resulting in serious complications for the patient.
+However, while the technology for the devices made to replace one of the largest joints in the human body is advancing, many of these procedures are done with defective hardware, resulting in serious complications for the patient.

 Problems with Knee Replacements

-Knee replacement surgery is an extremely intricate procedure, and can result in various complications if the knee replacement device is defective.
+Knee replacement surgery is an invasive procedure which can result in various complications if the knee replacement device is defective.
 Some of the more common complications include:

 If the complications are serious enough, subsequent knee revision surgery may even be necessary.